(Still an important topic, I’ve updated this post.)

-Belief is taking something as true when you have no evidence.
+Belief is accepting something as true when you have no evidence.

-Knowledge is taking something as true when you do have evidence and a means to prove it.
+Knowledge is accepting something as true when you do have evidence and a means to prove it.

 Belief is emotion based and tends to resist evidence to the contrary.

 Knowledge is thought based and tends to update as new evidence is found.